"

 Figure 7.1.
 Evaluating a physical copy of an X-ray / Photo Credit: Ivan Samkov, Pexels License

-Medical imaging and diagnostics refers to a variety of technologies that are used to evaluate the human body in effort to diagnose, monitor, or treat a medical condition.
-The type of technology used depends on the area of the body that is being monitored or treated, the type of disease, illness, or condition that is being treated.
-It is important to make note that professionals in these roles do not diagnose, rather, they obtain important clinical information for the clinical care team to make an informed decision about patient care.
+Medical imaging and diagnostics refer to a variety of technologies used to evaluate the human body in order to diagnose, monitor, or treat medical conditions.
+The type of technology used depends on the area of the body being monitored or treated, as well as the specific disease, illness, or condition.
+It is important to note that professionals in these roles do not diagnose.
+Rather, they obtain important clinical information that helps the clinical care team make informed decisions about patient care.

-Within medical imaging, there are several common types of imaging, these include: X-rays, magnetic resonance imaging (MRI), ultrasound, computed tomography (CT) scan, and nuclear medicine imaging.
-Each of the imaging types use specific technology and modalities.
+Within medical imaging, there are several common types, including X-rays, magnetic resonance imaging (MRI), ultrasound, computed tomography (CT) scans, and nuclear medicine imaging.
+Each imaging type uses specific technology and modalities.

 X-rays

-x-rays use ionizing radiation to create images of the body.
-This is a non-invasive and painless procedure that allows the healthcare team to diagnose a disease and monitor therapy.
-The images that are generated help support medical and surgical treatment planning, and they can also be used during procedures to verify correct placement of catheters or other medical devices that could be inside the body.
-When the x-ray is turned on, radiation travels through the body and the amount that is absorbed by the tissues depends on the radiological density.
-For example, a bone has a higher radiological density, this allows for the bony structures of our body to absorb x-rays and produce high contrast images, on the black background of the x-ray image, bones appear whiter.
-On the other hand, tissues that are less radiologically dense, such as muscles or the air-filled lungs, are shown as various shades of gray on the black background of the x-ray.
+X-rays use ionizing radiation to create images of the body.
+This is a non-invasive and painless procedure that allows the healthcare team to diagnose diseases and monitor therapy.
+The images generated by X-rays help support medical and surgical treatment planning, and they can also be used during procedures to verify the correct placement of catheters or other medical devices inside the body.
+When the X-ray is activated, radiation travels through the body, and the amount absorbed by the tissues depends on their radiological density.
+For example, bones have a higher radiological density, which allows them to absorb more X-rays and produce high-contrast images.
+On the black background of the X-ray image, bones appear white.
+In contrast, tissues that are less radiologically dense, such as muscles or the air-filled lungs, appear as various shades of gray.

 Healthcare professional holding and x-ray looking and looking at the image